Osmosis Jones (soundtrack)

-Osmosis Jones: Music from the Motion Picture is the soundtrack to the 2001 film Osmosis Jones.
-It was released on July 27, 2001 through Atlantic Records and consisted of hip hop and contemporary R&B. The soundtrack failed to make it to any Billboard charts, but Trick Daddy's single "Take It to da House" managed to make it to 88 on the Billboard Hot 100.
+Osmosis Jones: Music from the Motion Picture is the soundtrack album to the 2001 film Osmosis Jones.
+It was released on August 7, 2001 through Atlantic/Warner Sunset Records and consisted of hip hop and contemporary R&B music.
+The soundtrack failed to make it to any Billboard charts, but Trick Daddy's single "Take It to da House" managed to make it to 88 on the Billboard Hot 100.